salaboy/pizza/README.md

 }
 ```

+You can also import the `tracetest/tests/order-pizza.spec.yaml` file when creating a new test in Tracetest.

 ## Building from source / changing the services

 The application services are written using Java + Spring Boot.
 These services use the Dapr Java SDK to interact with the Dapr [PubSub](https://docs.dapr.io/getting-started/quickstarts/pubsub-quickstart/) and [Statestore](https://docs.dapr.io/getting-started/quickstarts/statemanagement-quickstart/) APIs.